(image, Elizabeth Taylor)

-I assume the cutesy name was chosen with a wink-and-a-nod.
+I assume the mawkish name was chosen with a wink-and-a-nod.
 Youth Dew could just as credibly have been called Bruiser or Mack-the-Perfume.
-The powder-puff name masked the message inherent in the perfume itself: ‘Be careful wearing a perfume made almost entirely of basenotes.
-A little bergamot can hardly be heard behind the spiced amber stage curtain.
-Likewise, a bit of aldehyde can’t lift the 800 pound gorilla.’
+The powder-puff name conceals the actual experience of the perfume.
+Youth Dew should carry a warning label: ‘Be careful wearing a perfume made almost entirely of basenotes.
+A splash of bergamot and bit of aldehyde can’t lift the 800 pound gorilla.’

 Dense and proud, sister Youth Dew.